Gifted and Talented Teacher Career Guide

 Becoming a teacher of the gifted and talented involves first obtaining a bachelor’s degree in a specific field of instruction or in elementary or secondary education.
 Qualifying to teach the gifted and talented also frequently requires a master’s degree specific to teaching advanced learners.
 Gifted and talented teachers are trained to identify and select advanced students for gifted and talented programs through conducting parent and student interviews and administering assessments.
 When working with gifted students, teachers need the skills necessary to plan and implement a challenging curriculum and must also be able to test, assess, and grade students at their performance level.
 In a secondary school setting, mentoring and advising students on career and post-secondary education choices is a common duty.

 Teachers of the gifted and talented frequently work with other classroom teachers to develop assignments for advanced students in regular classrooms.
-Teachers of the gifted and talented must strive to create a learning environment that is academically challenging for advanced students while remaining appropriate to students’ behavioral development.
+Gifted teachers must strive to create a learning environment that is academically challenging for advanced students while remaining appropriate to students’ behavioral development.
 Because of the special needs of their students, gifted and talented teachers may meet more frequently with parents and administrative teams to measure student progress and achievement as part of each student’s individual education plan.

 How to Become a Gifted and Talented Teacher

-- Earn a bachelor’s degree in teaching the gifted and talented, exceptional learners, or a related field that includes a teacher preparation program.
+- Earn a bachelor’s degree in education or a related field including a state-approved teacher preparation program.

 - Take your state’s required exams for teacher certification.